muradarslaner/CPE322/Lab4/README.md

-# Labs 4 - Django and Flask
+# Lab 4 - Django and Flask
 I pledge my honor that I have abided by the Stevens Honor System.

 For Lab 4, I demonstrated running servers and viewing apps through Django, Django REST, and Flask.